jimeh/common-flow/common-flow.md

 of [GitHub Flow](https://guides.github.com/introduction/flow/), while taking into account how a lot of open source projects use git.

-In short, Common-Flow is basically GitHub Flow with the addition of versioned releases, optional release branches, and without the requirement to deploy to production all the time.
+In short, Common-Flow is essentially GitHub Flow with the addition of versioned releases, optional release branches, and without the requirement to deploy to production all the time.